bonsuot/fantasy-premier-league/readme.md

 ```
 2. Database Setup
    - Ensure your Oracle database is up and running.
 You can install the Oracle db extension in VSCode.
 Refer to dbconn.py to setup your database
-   - Download the Oracle Instant Client for your operating system from https://www.oracle.com/database/technologies/instant-client.html
+   - Download the Oracle Instant Client for your operating system from [here](https://www.oracle.com/database/technologies/instant-client.html)
+   - See [instructions](https://docs.oracle.com/en/database/oracle/developer-tools-for-vscode/getting-started/gettingstarted.html) for how to set up your database connection
-   - Update the database connection details in the dbconn.py file to reflect your Oracle instance settings.
+   - Update the database connection details in the dbconn.py file to reflect your Oracle connection settings.
+ -
+3. Learn more about using prefect for scheduling and automation.
+Visit [Prefect Quickstart](https://docs.prefect.io/3.0/get-started/quickstart)
+4.
 ### How to run the project

 Execute main.py by running in interactive window in VSCode or on the command line